 Law enforcement careers in Nebraska are available at the state, county, and city levels.
-Nebraska police training is available to those wishing to serve and protect their local communities or state, and who have no criminal record, history of drug use or unpaid debts.
+Positions with the many respected police departments, county sheriff’s offices and the state patrol are available to qualified candidates with the drive and dedication to serve and protect their local communities, and who have no criminal record, history of drug use or unpaid debts.

 Jobs and Training with the Nebraska State Patrol

 The Nebraska State Patrol is in a constant battle with drivers on highways and interstates to reduce the amount of serious and fatal vehicular accidents.
 In 2018 Nebraska saw 231 traffic fatalities, up from the previous year’s 226.
 The NSP also has a unique multicultural awareness program that acts as a reassurance between the NSP and local community that troopers do not engage in racial profiling.
 Trooper applicants must be able to cover any tattoos, piercings, brandings, or other body art with their uniform, or they will not be considered for employment.

 In a largely rural state like Nebraska, it takes a large law enforcement presence outside the major metro areas to uphold the law.
 This is where the country sheriff’s offices come in, serving the law enforcement needs of the large unincorporated areas outside the city corridors.

 In 1857 the first Douglas County Sheriff assumed office, starting a line of succession that would see 30 more sheriffs up to the present day.
 Today the DC Sheriff’s Department is the largest in the state, with 129 sworn officers.
 Sheriff’s deputy job applicants must go through the Morrow and Associates human resources agency which contracts the application process for the DC Sheriff’s Department.